 Electronic signatures are convenient.
 But they were never designed to prove comprehension.
 If you work in a regulated environment, or if fairness and clarity matter to your business, a signature alone is not enough.

-To learn more, visit our FAQ or see how i agree supports legal and regulatory compliance.
+To learn more, visit our FAQs or see how

 Explore this topic more with our blog about what is informed consent and why should you care